assets management, financial, utilities, funding, project financing, assets

 While the futurists may proclaim that data will one day be the electric utility’s greatest asset, it is the physical assets such as substations, transformers, circuit breakers, poles and wires that utilities must keep healthy today in order to maintain reliability and keep electrons flowing safely to their customers.

 Many leading utilities are optimizing maintenance of their most critical assets through digital monitoring and diagnostic (M&D) solutions.
 These M&D solutions help reduce corrective and time/counter-based maintenance of their equipment and give them insight into risk assessment, conditioned-based maintenance, and T&D asset analytics.
+They are also employing geospatial technologies to give them more accurate situational awareness of their operations.

 Attendees will learn how a new breed of asset manager is creating decision support methodologies that assist in repair, replacement and other maintenance decisions by obtaining additional insights into asset performance management, asset strategy and asset investment planning.